 - Underweight baby at birth

 - Weak and/or brittle bones

 Periodontal disease usually occurs in stages starting with gingivitis.
-Symptoms of gingivitis include sore gums, discolored gums, bleeding gums and bad breath.
+Symptoms of gingivitis include sore gums, discoloured gums, bleeding gums and bad breath.
 As gum disease progresses from gingivitis into periodontitis and advance periodontitis, the symptoms become more severe.
 The more advanced symptoms of gum disease include: gums receding from the teeth, loose teeth, changes in spacing, rotting teeth at the gum line or below and losing teeth.

 However, gum disease is treatable and preventable.
 There are simple practices you can put in place to prevent the effects of gum disease.
 Follow these practices for healthy gums and teeth:

 - Brush your teeth at least twice a day with toothpaste that contains fluoride.
 The best practice is to brush your teeth after you eat whether it’s a meal or a snack.
 However, twice a day will keep the gum-disease-causing-bacteria at bay.